- Founder and Chief Executive Officer

 In 2007 they founded the National Kidney Registry (NKR) to organize paired exchange transplants.
 The NKR quickly became the largest and most productive paired exchange program in the world, essentially eliminating the problem of incompatible living donors in the United States.
 In 2015 Mr. Hil donated his kidney through the NKR’s Voucher Program, facilitating eight transplants and generating a voucher for his daughter, should she ever need another transplant.

-In addition to leading the National Kidney Registry, Mr. Hil is the President of Hil & Company LLC, a software development and data processing firm.
 Prior to founding the National Kidney Registry, Mr. Hil held leadership positions in companies from a variety of industries including securities processing, technology, logistics, digital printing, fulfillment, steel distribution and textile manufacturing.
-He has successfully led 5 startups, 3 turnarounds, 4 acquisitions and 2 divestitures including the successful $1.1 billion sale of the company he started and led for 11 years.
+He has successfully led five startups, three turnarounds, four acquisitions and two divestitures including the successful $1.1 billion sale of the company he started and led for 14 years.

 Mr. Hil earned his BS cum laude from the University of Montana in three years and his MBA from The Wharton School.
 He has authored many medical research papers and a book to help patients achieve a successful living donor transplant.
 Mr. Hil personally organized the largest kidney swap in history, which included 70 participants across 25 hospitals, and was certified as the Guinness World Record.